 - Local office support

-*Meals outside of the host family home are not included.
+- Meals eaten outside of the host family home

 Wondering why you have to pay for a volunteer teaching program?

 Greenheart Travel is a non-profit organization, and the program fee for this volunteer teaching project covers the cost of placing you in the program.
 These fees also aid in providing accommodation, meals, insurance and pre-departure & in-country support to homestay teachers.

 Homestay participants live with a local host family during the program.
 Host families apply in a similar way to participants and Greenheart Travel will match you based on living preferences and personal interests.
 Host families are not compensated for hosting and host only in exchange for the English lessons.
 As an English teacher in a homestay, you will be warmly welcomed into a host family’s home, while having the opportunity to explore the region on your own.